Overview of the Grants Program

 - Strategic Technology Grants: $100K total to be distributed; $50K max per grant *

 - Proposals that focus on these key strategic initiatives: Online/hybrid learning, Generative artificial intelligence or XR

 Grants are open to all instructional faculty and staff members in Michigan Engineering at the University of Michigan, Ann Arbor.

 Consultation and Evaluation

 All projects must be completed within one calendar year of receiving funding.
-All grant recipients will help disseminate their results by completing a brief web form within three months of the project’s completion, to be publicly displayed on the CRLT-Engin website.
+All grant recipients will help disseminate their results by completing a brief web form within three months of the project’s completion, to be publicly displayed on the CRLT-Engin and/or Nexus website.
 If software or equipment is involved, recipients will provide demonstrations of the technology.